idubrov/idubrov.github.io/_drafts/dynamic-casting-traits.md

 ### Digging into Any

+Let's take a look at the `downcast_ref` function of the `Any` trait, which could be seen [here](https://doc.rust-lang.org/1.26.2/src/core/any.rs.html#196-204).

 The `downcast_ref` function on `Any` trait checks if `self` is of type `T` and if so, does an unsafe cast to type `T`.
 This is a problem number one.
 In case `T` is a trait, we are supposed to return a trait object.
 However, trait object needs to have two pointers: pointer to the data itself and pointer to the virtual table.
-We have a data pointer (via `self`), but we would not have a pointer to the virtual table!
+We have a data pointer (via `self`), but we don't have a pointer to the virtual table!

 The problem number two is the implementation of the `is` function.
 It doesn't do much: it gets some magic "type id" value" and compares it to the value reported by the data type itself.
 There is a `get_type_id` function on an `Any` trait which could be invoked via a trait object.
 The implementation of this function for each concrete type knows the type id (by using the same `TypeId` machinery).